tjwei/NCTU_DeepLearning/README.md

 ## Week03
 Coursework
-* Use numpy to write a simple neural network and use a gradient descent algorithm to train it for classifying  digits in the MNIST dataset.
 * Handcraft a CNN network to generate the next step of the game of life.
 * Train a neural network to classify digits in the MNIST dataset.
 * Train a neural netowork to classify classes in the cifar10 dataset.